Measurement of J/{psi} Azimuthal Anisotropy in Au+Au Collisions at {sqrt{s_{NN}}} = 200 GeV

-Figure~\ref{fig2_v2PtCent} shows $J/\psi$ $v_{2}$ as a function of transverse momentum for different centralities, with the estimation of non-flow shown by the lines.
-Data from the central trigger, minimum bias trigger and high tower triggers are used for the 0-10 \% most central bin, while only minimum bias and high tower triggered events are used for other centrality bins.
+Figure~\ref{fig2_v2PtCent} shows $J/\psi$ $v_{2}$ as a function of transverse momentum for different centralities.
+Due to the non-flow effect, the real $v_2$ can be lower than the measured value shown in the plot.
+The boxes indicate the maximum magnitude of the non-flow influence.
+Data from the central trigger, minimum bias trigger and high tower triggers are used for the $0-10$ \% most central bin, while only minimum bias and high tower triggered events are used for other centrality bins.
 Considering errors and the magnitude of non-flow, $J/\psi$ $v_{2}$ is consistent with 0 for $p_{T} > 2$ GeV/$c$ for all measured centrality bins.
 Light particles usually have a larger $v_{2}$ in the intermediate centrality than in the most central and peripheral collisions.
 This can be explained by a larger initial spatial eccentricity in the intermediate centrality, which is transferred into final state momentum anisotropy due to different pressure gradients in different directions, when there are sufficient interactions in the medium.
-However, no strong centrality dependence for $J/\psi$ $v_2$ has been observed in our measurement.
+However, no strong centrality dependence for $J/\psi$ $v_2$ has been observed with the statistical significance of the data.

-The top panel of Fig.~\ref{fig3_v2PtCombined} shows $J/\psi$ $v_{2}$ for 0 - 80 \% central collisions as a function of transverse momentum.
+The top panel of Fig.~\ref{fig3_v2PtCombined} shows $J/\psi$ $v_{2}$ for $0-80$ \% central collisions as a function of transverse momentum.
 For reference, two other sets of $v_2$ measurements are also plotted, one is for charged hadrons (dominated by pions) \cite{Adams:2003zg} and the other is for the $\phi$ meson \cite{Abelev:2007rw} which is heavier than the pion but not as heavy as the $J/\psi$.
 Unlike $v_2$ of hadrons consisting of light quarks, $J/\psi$ $v_{2}$ at $p_{T} > 2$ GeV/$c$ is found to be consistent with zero within statistical errors.
 However, the significant mass difference between $J/\psi$ and light particles makes the direct comparison of $v_2$ vs. $p_T$ less conclusive.
 For example, for the same velocity at $y=0$, the $p_T$ of $J/\psi$ at 3.0 GeV/$c$ corresponds to $p_T$ of pions ($\phi$) at 0.14 (1.0) GeV/$c$.
+Thus comparisons between the experimental result and theoretical calculations are needed.